Partial data inverse problem for hyperbolic equation with time-dependent damping coefficient and potential: Carleman Estimates

 Here the convexified weight $\varphi_{\pm h,\varepsilon}$ is defined as in \eqref{eq:perturbed_weight}.
 Let us also define $u:=e^{\frac{t^2}{2\varepsilon}}w\in C^\infty_0(Q)$.

 We get from the triangle inequality that

 and begin by estimating the first term on the right-hand side of inequality \eqref{eq:proof_lemma35_1}.
-This will be followed by a perturbation of the first term with the second term, which contains the lower-order terms.
+This will be followed by a perturbation of the first term with the second term, which contains the lower order terms.

 Let the open set $U \subset N$ be the same as at the beginning of this subsection.
 We note that by taking $a = q = 0$ and $v\in C^\infty_0(U)$, Proposition \ref{thm:boundary_carleman} yields

 where $C = \frac{2}{\sqrt{3\beta^2 - 1}}$.